-According to the Cosmetic Supervision and Administration Regulation (CSAR), e-commerce platforms, including CBEC platforms, shall be supervised under China’s new cosmetic regulations.
-They shall establish an operation quality management system and assist in monitoring adverse reactions and product recalls.
+The Cosmetic Supervision and Administration Regulation (CSAR) makes clear requirements for e-commerce platform operators (including CBEC platforms) and cosmetic operators within the platforms.
+They shall assume management responsibilities，establish operation management system and assist in monitoring adverse reactions and product recalls.
 Otherwise, they will be subject to punishments.

 Obligations stated in CSAR

 Where the operators of e-commerce platforms fail to perform the management obligations such as real-name registration, suppression, reporting, and cessation of providing e-commerce platform services as prescribed herein, the medical products administration departments of the government of the province, autonomous region, or municipality directly under the Central Government shall give punishment in accordance with the provisions of the E-commerce Law.

 Spurred by the optimized industry environment and the government’s open attitude, the prosperity of China’s import CBEC market will continue, which will provide huge opportunities for overseas enterprises.
 However, the most challenging question facing them is how to successfully enter a large Chinese e-commerce platform.
 To enable imported companies a better understanding of China’s major CBEC platforms and a smooth start of business, ChemLinked has introduced an Import CBEC Service, covering Customized Knowledge Kit, Business Consultation Service, etc.

 The specific service content is shown in the figure below.
 If you have any questions about the service or any other CBEC compliance matters, please feel free to contact us at firstname.lastname@example.org.